siconos/siconos/Front-End/doc/python/modules/Kernel/Modelisation.rst

   inter = Interaction(nslaw,
                       relation)

-We finally build a `Model` object to gather the dynamical sytems we have defined (here just the ball) and link the interactions to them.
+We finally build a `Model` object to gather the dynamical systems we have defined (here just the ball) and link the interactions to them.

 .. testcode::